A thought-provoking and playful examination of how we make sense of the world, from the Sunday Times bestselling author

-Throughout history we have told ourselves stories to try and make sense of what it all means: our place in a small corner of one of billions of galaxies, at the end of billions of years of existence.
-In this new book Richard Holloway takes us on a personal, scientific and philosophical journey to explore what he believes the answers to the biggest of questions are.
-He examines what we know about the universe into which – without any choice in the matter – we are propelled at birth and from which we are expelled at death, the stories we have told about where we come from, and the stories we tell to get through this muddling experience of life.
+Throughout history we have told ourselves stories to try and make sense of our place in the universe.
+Richard Holloway takes us on a personal, scientific and philosophical journey to explore what he believes the answers to the biggest of questions are.
+He examines what we know about the universe into which we are propelled at birth and from which we are expelled at death, the stories we have told about where we come from, and the stories we tell to get through this muddling experience of life.

 Thought-provoking, revelatory, compassionate and playful, Stories We Tell Ourselves is a personal reckoning with life’s mysteries by one of the most important and beloved thinkers of our time.

 “This may be the book I’ve been searching for, desperately, throughout most of my life … it represents a first step toward a new form of spiritual thought … What Holloway does most powerfully is dismiss certainty in all its forms, political as well as religious … Holloway brings a message of spiritual hope for all”

 “An engaging, erudite explanation of how he came to be where he now stands and is a warning against the cruel righteousness of many belief systems”

 “If every priest and imam, every MP and CEO, every person like you and me read this, then the world would be a better place.
 It is devastatingly humane.
 It blends science, philosophy and religion and admits the art (and artifice) in these avowedly objective forms.
 Erudition and empathy; I wept”

 “Engaging and uplifting… . this personal, scientific and philosophical journey to explore what might be the answers to the world’s biggest questions is both playful and inspiring … The richness of this book challenged the short space of a review”